DoctorEww/software-assurance/Design.md

     - Notable Gap:

   - *Threat ID: 21*
-    - Threat Name: Risks from Logging (CL)
+    - Threat Name: Risks from Logging
     - Justification: Logs do not contain sensitive information
     - Existing Mitigations: The logs only contain a minimal amount of information that includes mainly unique IDs, timestamps, and ipaddresses.
     - Notable Gap: None